-Weber previously served as an assistant women's tennis coach at the University of Texas at San Antonio since August 2013.
-While at UTSA, Weber assisted current head coach Erin Scott in a variety of areas, including running practices, instruction, communicating with recruits, and organizing team logistics.
+Weber previously served as an assistant women's tennis coach at the University of Texas at San Antonio starting in August 2013.
+While at UTSA, Weber assisted head coach Erin Scott in a variety of areas including running practices, instruction, communicating with recruits, and organizing team logistics.

 Weber also gathered experience as an assistant tennis coach at Rock Bridge High School in Columbia, Mo., where she assisted legendary coach Ben Loeb's boys and girls tennis teams since 2011.
 She helped develop drills for practices and instructed players on strategies for matches.
 She also worked as a Nike Tennis Camp instructor during the summer of 2011 at Pepperdine University in Malibu, Calif.